-The Teldat router allows you to define NetBIOS configuration parameters that are different and independent for each of the virtual bridges enabled on the device.
-In the same way, this maintains all the caches and state memories associated to the NetBIOS operations independently for each bridge.
+The bintec router allows you to define NetBIOS configuration parameters that are different and independent for each of the virtual bridges enabled on the device.
+In the same way, this maintains all the caches and state memories associated with the NetBIOS operations independently for each bridge.

-11.1.1 NetBIOS Names
+11.1.1 NetBIOS names